jsonmaur/phoenix-pages/README.md

 </.link>
 ```

+All the page files are read and cached during compilation, so the `get_pages` functions will not actually read anything from the filesystem—making them very performant.

 ### Sorting

 The pages returned from the `get_pages` functions will be sorted by filename.
 If you want to specify a different order during compilation rather than in the controller on every page load, use the [`sort`](https://hexdocs.pm/phoenix_pages/PhoenixPages.html#pages/4-options) option: